D-a-rt/d-art.fixed-price/ligo/d-art.permission-manager/README.md

 # Permission manager contract

-The permission manager is responsible to hold the addresses that will have access to the D A:RT system (admins, artists and galleries).
+The permission manager is responsible to hold the addresses that will have access to the D A:RT system (admin, artists and galleries).
 The only purpose is to have a unique contract responsible to manage the permission of the ecosystem.
 Therefore the storage and the entrypoints are straightforward.

 ## Storage definition